handyarso/BaseInv_MDR_TSA_TVReg/README.md

 # To use the program, follow these steps:
 [1] Open the file "load_path.m" and specify the path of the program directory on your PC.<br>
 [2] Place your field datasets in the "datasets" folder.
 These datasets will be used for calculations.<br>
 [3] Navigate to the "parameters" folder and open the file "load_parameters.m".
-Modify this file according to your specific parameters and requirements.<br>
+Modify this file according to your specific parameters and requirements.
+In this file, you may choose whether to use built in TSA or your specific second order regional coefficient.<br>
 [4] Inside the "utils" folder, you'll find several files:<br>
 - "Hasil_RealCase.m": This file can be used to display graphical results.<br>
 - "load_plot_data.m": Use this file to visualize the field datasets on a map.<br>